Baron of Patrixbourne is a feudal title in the Baronage of England.

 As today's Baron & Baroness, we endeavour to fulfil our responsibility to preserve this piece of English history for future generations.
 As the holders of the Barony title, we are also the custodians of ‘old England’.

-In addition to the task of breathing new life into the ancient and historic feudal barony, the baron is also deeply connected to British history, its traditions, values and rich heritage.
-As a sign of his connection to British history, the pattern of his own family tartan was officially added to the Scottish Tartan Register in 2023.
+In addition to his mission to breathe new life into the ancient and historic feudal barony, the Baron is also deeply connected to British history, its traditions, values and rich heritage.
+As a sign of his attachment to British and Scottish history, the pattern of his own family tartan was officially added to the Scottish Tartan Register in 2023.
 As loyal royalists and supporters of His Majesty King Charles III, the family naturally also supports the British monarchy.

-The Governing Council of the Manorial Title Register confirms the legitimate and lawful succession of Andreas Stephan Wagner II as 12th Baron of Patrixbourne, Kent, and Lord of the Manor of Cotton, Kent, effective 20 June 2024.
-His lawful succession, evidenced by documentary proof of the title, is officially recognised, with his name and title being entered in the official register of peerages.
+The Board of Directors of the Manorial Title Register confirms the legitimate and lawful succession of the current Baron as the 12th Baron of Patrixbourne, Kent, effective 20 June 2024.
+His lawful succession, as evidenced by documentary proof of title, is officially recognised, with his name and title being entered in the official register of peerages.
 This letter serves as legal authorisation for him to be recognised under this title in all official documents in accordance with the Honours (Prevention of Abuses) Act 1925.

 Create Your Own Website With Webador